Dr Carmen Torres-Sanchez MEng PhD PGCert CEng MIMechE FHEA

 Professional / academic background

-Carmen was a research fellow at the University of Strathclyde, Glasgow, from 2008 until 2010.
-She then took up a lectureship position in Mechanical Engineering, at Heriot-Watt University.
-Carmen joined the Additive Manufacturing Research Group at Loughborough University in April 2013 as a Senior Lecturer.
+Carmen was a Research Fellow at the University of Strathclyde, Glasgow, from 2008 until 2010.
+She then took up a lectureship position in Mechanical Engineering at Heriot-Watt University.
+Carmen joined the Wolfson School of Mechanical and Manufacturing Engineering at Loughborough University in April 2013 as a Senior Lecturer.

 - Added functionality in materials and structures